Panthera-Framework/panthera-docs/src/english/introduction/session.md

 #### Cookies example usage

+Cookies are stored in user's browser.
+Please note that user is able to manage cookies itself, so it's not a secure method to store sensitive informations such as passwords, complete authentication data.

 ```php
 // set a cookie
 $panthera -> session -> cookies -> set('name', 'John', time()+60); // set a cookie "name" => "John" for 60 seconds